 With a lot of people talking about canceling Netflix or moving to another provider, just what other streaming and DVD providers are there out there?
 Here’s a quick rundown of some of the more visible options.

 Redbox DVD & Game Kiosks

 Redbox Kiosks are located at a variety of gas stations, department stores, grocery stores and restaurants all over the United States.
-You can rent any new release or classic movie from the kiosk for $1/night plus tax.
+You can rent any new release or classic movie from the kiosk for $1.75/night plus tax.
 They also have video games and Blu-Ray movies for slightly more.
 If you try hard you can also find codes for free rentals at the Redbox kiosks, although those are becoming harder to find.
-Still, $1 per movie is an affordable option, especially if you’re close to a redbox location like we are.
+Still, $1.75 per movie is an affordable option, especially if you’re close to a Redbox location like we are.

 Amazon Instant Video

 In addition to their Amazon Instant Video streaming options you can also purchase or rent selected movies and TV shows via Video On Demand.
-Rentals cost up to $3.99, and movie purchases cost $9.99.
+Rentals start at about $3.99, and movie purchases cost $9.99 or more.

-Another alternative, especially for folks who like to watch a lot of TV and classic movies is Hulu Plus.
-It costs $7.99/month and you can stream the video content to a variety of connected devices including Xbox and Playstation consoles, as well some Blu-Ray players and TVs.
-Or if you want to get a little more down and dirty, you can set up a streaming video solution like we have at our house using a Playon Media Server.
+Another alternative, especially for folks who like to watch a lot of TV and classic movies is Hulu.
+It costs $7.99/month and you can stream the video content to a variety of connected devices including Xbox and Playstation consoles, Fire TV, Rokue, as well some Blu-Ray players and TVs.

 There Are Other Options, But Are Any Better?